-DeLorenzo enters her 18th season as the head coach of the Panther field hockey program.
+DeLorenzo enters her 19th season in 2019-20 as the head coach of the Panther field hockey program.
 She came to Middlebury after serving as the head field hockey and lacrosse coach at Skidmore for the previous six seasons.

-DeLorenzo has led the Panthers to tremendous successes during her 17 years, including an impressive 266-60 record.
-In that time, the Panthers advanced to the NCAA Championship game on six occasions with 15-straight trips to the NCAA Tournament (2003-17).
+DeLorenzo has led the Panthers to tremendous successes during her 18 years, including an impressive 287-61 record.
+In that time, the Panthers advanced to the NCAA Championship game on seven occasions with 16-straight trips to the NCAA Tournament (2003-18).
 During the 2015 season, she guided the Panthers to the program's second NCAA Championship (1998) with a 1-0 victory over Bowdoin in Lexington, Virginia.
-Last fall, DeLorenzo and the Panthers claimed the program's third overall NCAA Championship with a 4-0 win against Messiah in Louisville, Kentucky.
+In 2017, DeLorenzo and the Panthers claimed the program's third overall NCAA Championship with a 4-0 win against Messiah in Louisville, Kentucky.
 Last fall, Middlebury earned its third NCAA title in the last four seasons with a 2-0 victory against Tufts in Manheim, Pennsylvania.

 She earned New England Coach of the Year honors in 2003 and 2004, while being deemed the NCAA Division III National Coach of the Year in both 2003 and 2015.
 DeLorenzo and her coaching staff were named both the 2017 and 2018 NFHCA Coaching Staffs of the Year.
 The team also captured the 2003, 2012, 2013, 2014, 2017 and 2018 NESCAC titles, with DeLorenzo earning NESCAC Coach of the Year honors three times.